 Roanoke Parks and Recreation is taking the following steps to minimize the potential spread of the virus:

-- We will not issue any rental permits until after the stay-at-home order has been lifted (that includes recreation centers, athletic fields, shelters, and open-space reservations).
+- We will not issue any rental permits until after July 6 (that includes recreation centers, athletic fields, shelters, and open-space reservations).

-- All public restrooms in parks, including port-a-johns, are closed.
+- All public restrooms in parks, including port-a-johns, are closed until further notice

 - As of now, our parks are open, but we strongly encourage residents to practice social distancing and good hygiene.

 - The Fishburn Mansion is closed to the public.

 - The Youth Summer PLAY Program will begin on July 6 at several recreation centers throughout the City.
 Registration for this program will open to the public on June 15.

 - Due to COVID-19 and budget constraints, the Fallon Park and Washington Park pools are closed for the 2020 summer season.
 As of now, they’re also closed for the 2021 summer season, but there are on-going discussions regarding fundraising to open them in 2021.
 The City will keep the public updated on the situation.

 If you have questions or concerns, please reach out over the phone or electronically as the municipal building is closed to the general public.
 Please call us at 540-853-2236, email us at email@example.com, or message us on Facebook or Instagram.
 Please see below for answers to frequently asked questions and reliable sources for COVID-19 information.